linode/docs/docs/guides/databases/mysql/mysql-remote-connection/index.md

 ### Access the Database

 1. You need to have the MySQL command-line, or CLI tool installed on your local machine to connect to the database.
-Each of the installation methods below works regardless of whether your server is running MySQL or MariaDB.
+The installation methods below work for both MySQL and MariaDB.

     - If your local machine is running a Linux distribution, you can follow our [How to Install MySQL](/docs/guides/how-to-install-mysql-on-debian-8/) guide.
-    - Otherwise, take a look at the [official MySQL installation documentation](https://dev.mysql.com/doc/refman/8.0/en/installing.html).
+    - For other distributions, refer to the [official MySQL installation documentation](https://dev.mysql.com/doc/refman/8.0/en/installing.html).

-1. Use a command like the following from your local machine to connect to the database.
+1. Issue the command below from your local machine to connect to the database.
 Replace `198.51.100.0` with the IP address for your database server.

         mysql -u example_user -p -h 198.51.100.0